Poverty in Canada: Provinces and territories

 From 2015 through 2019, the poverty rate in all the provinces decreased, according to the 2019 Canadian Income Survey.
 By 2019, Alberta had the lowest poverty rate—8.2% and Saskatchewan had the highest—12.4%.
 The poverty rate in New Brunswick decreased by 41.6% and in British Columbia by 39.3%.
 Quebec's poverty rates was already less than the national average.

 Statistics Canada and ESDC are working in collaboration with Nunavut to develop a MBM-N which will take into consideration the "unique living conditions" experienced there.
 They are also working on a Northern Market Basket Measure of poverty that will more accurately describe poverty in the Yukon and Northwest Territories.

 According to a 2011 Canadian Review of Social Policy article, British Columbia had the most prevalent rates of impoverishment and childhood poverty within Canada.
 The authors said that policies implemented by both federal and provincial governments had resulted in benefits to only the upper-income earners.
 The authors said that province's NDP government in the late 1990s and Liberal Party since 2001, had kept the minimum wage low while also limiting social assistance.
 Poverty was the result of low wages not high unemployment.
-Many British Columbians are working but their wages do prevent them from living in impoverished conditions.
+Many British Columbians are working but their wages do not prevent them from living in impoverished conditions.
 Increases in the cost of housing and food created more challenges for low income earners.
 In 2011, British Columbia was the only province in Canada that had no poverty reduction measures.
 By 2011, the quality of life for the poor was on the decline, while wealthy residents benefitted from policies implemented by the previous Liberal government.

 Federal role in poverty reduction

-Canada's first official poverty reduction strategy was announced in the 2018 report "Opportunities for All."
+Canada's first official poverty reduction strategy was announced in the 2018 report "Opportunities for All".